-This workshop on Suicide Risk Assessment and Intervention for a Diverse Population: training for Psychologist is presented by Drs.
+This workshop on Suicide Risk Assessment and Intervention for a Diverse Population is presented by Drs.
 Joyce Chu, Bruce Bongar, Peter Goldblum and Chris Weaver.
 Though almost all mental health professionals encounter suicide risk within their practices, formal training on suicide risk assessment and intervention is sparse.
 This training will focus on current gold standards for practice in suicide management.
 A useable framework and accessible guidelines will ensure that workshop participants are able to competently manage suicide risk in their practice, incorporating the latest standards in suicide science.
 Course content will include skills in conceptualizing dynamic versus static suicide risk factors, legal and ethical considerations, documentation, and others.

 The training will also teach participants how to incorporate cultural considerations and manage suicide in diverse populations.
 Most health and behavioral health professionals have been trained to manage suicide with similar strategies and guidelines regardless of cultural identity or background.
 However, studies have long shown that suicide looks and develops differently in LGBTQ and ethnic minority groups.
 This work group will provide a foundational understanding of how suicide differs across cultural groups, and will cover advances in the culturally competent assessment and management of suicide.
 Attendees will learn state-of-science theoretical, measurement, and applied research as practical approaches to assist clinicians in accounting for cultural influences on suicide risk among diverse populations.
 The course will utilize didactic presentation infused with clinical discussion and case practice.